 Asana offers web and mobile applications enabling teams to remain on track, organize projects, and meet deadlines regardless of location.
 Managers can synchronize team assignments so everyone knows their responsibilities, and coworkers can share feedback, files, and status updates.
 It provides a comprehensive view of work and enables teams to focus on the appropriate duties at the right time.
 Team members can view the project’s progression, monitor individual tasks, organize sprints, and successfully launch products.

 Ultimately, the best software for your business depends on the overall functionality and integrations you need.
 To understand how a PPM tool might satisfy your objectives, it’s important to understand the core functionality each one provides.
 PPM software typically includes the following key management capabilities.

 Sometimes called pipeline assessment and analysis, this feature helps managers determine whether a project or a set of projects can be finished with the time and resources on hand.
 A constant, real-time overview of projects and resources allows you to assess which endeavors contribute to business objectives and determine the best way to invest accordingly.

-PPM software allows you to analyze the risk present in each existing and potential project to determine confidence levels across the portfolio.
-By grouping projects together, you can evaluate confidence levels on a categorical basis, and assist financial and resource allocation decisions.
+PPM software allows you to analyze how risky each existing and potential project is so that you can determine confidence levels across the portfolio.
+By grouping projects together, you can evaluate confidence levels on a categorical basis and assist financial and resource allocation decisions.
 Sometimes referred to as “portfolio change and risk management,” the benefit of this feature is the ability to determine which projects—or even which facets of individual projects—are too risky.
 Using risk regulation modules prior to launching a project can help your organization avoid poor investments.

 In addition to analytics, other important PPM aspects to consider are: